Sunday, September 25, 2022

 • The analogue over the digital, the manual over the automatic, the natural over the artificial, the tarnished over the polished, the poetic over the literal, the particular over the general.

-• A syncretic religiosity that makes it possible to relate to sacred texts and religious ideas, take them seriously, read them with fresh eyes, make them new and alive, free them from flattened, dogmatic interpretations, but without any anxious need to constantly disavow the supernatural, to sanitize and rationalize them; a capacity to encounter the weirdness and mystery of these texts without trying to control them.
+• A syncretic religiosity that makes it possible to relate to sacred texts and religious ideas, take them seriously, read them with fresh eyes, free them from flattened, dogmatic interpretations, find new life in them, but without any anxious need to sanitize and rationalize them, to disavow the supernatural; a capacity to encounter the weirdness and mystery of these texts without trying to control them.

 • Mistrust of jargon, of any words that are used too often without explanation or elaboration, and which therefore imply too much more than they clearly state.